reorx/python-terminal-color/README.rst

 Introduction
 ------------

-1. This is a drop-in library for print colorized output in termianl.
+1. This is a drop-in library for print colorized output in terminal.
 2. It has no pypi package, which means you can't install it through pip.
-3. It is recommended to be copied to your own project as a submodule so that no dependency will be involved.
+3. It is recommended to be used as a submodule of your own project, so that no dependency will be involved.
-4. The reason why

 Usage